hyurl/goroutine/README.md

 ## Limitations

-Apparently there are some limits in this module, since neither `worker_threads` nor `child_process` in Node.js shares address space between the main thread and the workers.
+Apparently there are some limitations in this module, since neither `worker_threads` nor `child_process` in Node.js shares address space between the main thread and the workers.

 So when using this module, the following rules should be particularly aware.